Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/MQTT/Set up MQTT Client-Broker Authenticated Connection.rst

 Start the MQTT Explore, and setup the auth connection.

 Click "Connections" at top left to start a new connection setup.
 "Name" can be customized.
-Set "Host" as "cloud.amebaiot.com".
+Set "Host" as the server IP address (or domain name).
 "Username" and "Password" are same as "clientUser" and "clientPass".

 |image09|